montymxb/montymxb.github.io/content/posts/labyrinth-puzzle.md

 It's been almost 5 years ago since I decided to start writing this puzzle, making it a bit difficult to recall *all* the details.

 What I do remember was the idea: to make a fun, simple puzzle that inverted the traditional 'player moves in the puzzle' mechanic.
-I remember being inspired by the design of [ball-maze puzzles](https://en.wikipedia.org/wiki/Ball-in-a-maze_puzzle).
+I remember being inspired by the design of [labyrinth puzzles](https://en.wikipedia.org/wiki/Labyrinth_(marble_game)) and [ball-maze puzzles](https://en.wikipedia.org/wiki/Ball-in-a-maze_puzzle).
 If you've ever tried one of those then you already have a good idea of what I'm talking about.

-{{< figure src="/images/puz.jpg" caption="An example of simple wooden ball-maze puzzle, from the Shalinindia Store on Amazon." alt="An image depicting a wooden puzzle with channels cut for a ball to move through." width=350 >}}
+{{< figure src="/images/puz.jpg" caption="An example of simple wooden labyrinth puzzle, from the Shalinindia Store on Amazon." alt="An image depicting a wooden puzzle with channels cut for a ball to move through." width=350 >}}

 I figured it would be a good exercise to try and capture that same experience in a single web page.
 In doing so, I had to determine what elements I wanted to capture and how.